gaudiatech/pyved-engine/README.md

 ```

 These programs are shared as `min-example-0.py` and `min-example-1.py` in the current repo.
 The structural change comes from the fact that the Katagames Engine uses the MVC design pattern.
 It also uses a game controller (an object that inherits from `EventReceiver` but also exposes a special `loop` method) in order to ensure compatibility with the Web context.
 Notice we have put our main code inside a `run_game()` function.
 This is also important when using `kataen`, if you wish to *bundle our game and effectively run it in a Web context!*

-See the official documentation for more info.
+Refer to the official documentation for more info.

-## Graphic modes
+## About graphic modes

 All games that rely on the `kataen` component run in a fixed-size window of 960x540 pixels.

 However, your effective in-game resolution can be selected amongst **three different possibilities**: